SerpiCo07/cluster-GKE/README.md

 -Google Kubernetes Engine APIs

-## Build and Push the Docker Image

-The general approach we store our container on Artifact Registry then we deploy it on Cluster from that registry

-# Estimating the required resources to be mentioned in deployment.yaml

-Determining the exact resource needs of your application is an ongoing process that involves testing, observation, and adjustments based on real-world usage.
-Start with educated guesses based on development and testing, monitor closely in production, and refine your allocations as you gather more data.

-mkdir Cluster-repo
-cd Cluster-repo

 ## Containerizing an app with Cloud Build

 ```The general approach we store our container on Artifact Registry then we deploy it on Cluster from that registry ```